z0rzi/trmnl-plugin-provider/src/plugins/calendar/README.md

 - Fetch events from all configured calendars for the current week
 - Merge events from multiple calendars and sort by time
 - Display them in a grid layout with 7 columns (one per day)
-- Refresh automatically based on the `refreshRateMinutes` setting
+- Refresh automatically synchronized with your device's refresh schedule
 - Show error messages if any calendar API calls fail (other calendars will continue to work)

 ## Troubleshooting